adhisimon/hostname-natural-order/README.md

   - [License](#license)

 # hostname-natural-order
-Natural order (sort) for array of hostnames.
+Natural order (natural sort) for array of hostnames.

 This library is using compare function from [natural-orderby](https://github.com/yobacca/natural-orderby).